Anđeo Kraljević: Franciscan Custody of Herzegovina

 On 3 October 1852, the Holy See established the Franciscan Custody of Herzegovina, whose powers were equal to those of a province.
 On 9 November 1852, Kraljević was elected the first custos of the newly-established custody on a term of three years.

-In August 1853, General of the Franciscan Order Venancio Metildi da Celano wrote to Kraljević that the Herzegovinian Franciscans lend money with interests, allow the commoners to keep their cattle in exchange for profit, buy cheaper things only to sell them at a higher price, and buy expensive clothes and asked him to investigate those issues.
+In August 1853, the General of the Franciscan Order Venancio Metildi da Celano wrote to Kraljević that the Herzegovinian Franciscans lend money with interests, allow the commoners to keep their cattle in exchange for profit, buy cheaper things only to sell them at a higher price, and buy expensive clothes and asked him to investigate those issues.
 Kraljević wrote back stating that the accusations cannot apply to the whole custody, but only to particular monks.
 The Deputy General of the Franciscan Order Zacharia a Viculis asked Kraljević to root out the existing misconduct.
 In 1853, Kraljević issued a schematism of the Franciscan Province of Herzegovina in Dubrovnik.

-His first three-year term ended on 1 April 1856, when he was succeeded by Ilija Vidošević, to whom he served as a secretary during his entire tenure.
+His first three-year term ended on 1 April 1856, when he was succeeded by Ilija Vidošević, to whom he served as a secretary during his entire tenure, until 1862.
 After finishing his three-year term as a custos, Kraljević also lectured the seminarians of the Franciscan friary in Široki Brijeg.
-As he didn't have a textbook in Latin, he made his own grammar, which he used to lecture.
+As he didn't have a textbook in Latin, he made his grammar, which he used to lecture.
 When in September 1856, Ilija Vidošević had to make his first official visits, he authorised Kraljević to visit some locations he couldn't due to illness.
-In 1856, on request of the Governor of the Sanjak of Herzegovina Ishak-pasha, Baršić recommended Kraljević to represent the Catholics in the Idar Majlis of Mostar.
+In 1856, on the request of the Governor of the Sanjak of Herzegovina, Ishak Pasha, Baršić recommended Kraljević to represent the Catholics in the Idar Majlis of Mostar.